Matías Ramón Mella: First activities under Duarte

 Illustration of the arrest of Mella and Francisco Antonio Salcedo.

-In June of that same year, Duarte, who considered necessary it for the next stage of the cause, entrusted Mella to return to Santo Domingo with the mission of disseminating the political ideas advocated by the revolutionaries.
-At that time, debates arose in the eastern portion of the island about who would obtain the representation of the Dominicans, causing friction between liberals and conservatives.
-Thus, in July 1843, Mella departed from Les Ceyes and moved to Central Cibao to continue promoting his republican Ideals for independence.
-However, Hérard, who was now the president of Haiti, learned of the true motives of Mella and his companions and traveled to the eastern part of the island to arrest the conspirators.
+In July 1843, Mella departed from Les Cayes and moved to Central Cibao to continue promoting his republican ideals for independence.
+However, Hérard, who was now the president of Haiti, learned of the true motives of Mella and his companions, and traveled to the eastern part of the island to arrest them.

 He would imprison Mella, (who was arrested in San Francisco de Macorís), in Port-au-Prince, where he remained for two months.
-However, in this very city a rebellion erupted against Hérard, who was only able to dominate with the help of Mella and the incarcerated veterans whom he freed.
-Herárd mistakenly believed that Dominican insurrection attempts had ceased, and was persuaded that they lacked sufficient power to crystallize independence because the eastern part was branded as poor, distant and sparsely populated.
-(In fact, from a demographic point of view, Haiti had approximately 800,000 inhabitants compared to Santo Domingo, whose population numbered only 135,000 inhabitants).
+However, a rebellion erupted against Hérard, who was only able to dominate with the help of Mella and the incarcerated veterans whom he freed.
+Hérard mistakenly believed that Dominican insurrection attempts had ceased, and that they lacked sufficient power to achieve independence due to the pronounced poverty and sparse population of the eastern part of the island.
+(Haiti had approximately 800,000 inhabitants, compared to Santo Domingo's 135,000).